Crazy-Locust/learngit/readme.txt

-Git is a control system.
-git is fa free software.
+Git is a distrabuted version control system. add a line git is fa free software. add another new line